Indian Jews

 Introduction

 Indo-Judaic studies, which range from historical to anthropological treatises, have developed at a rapid pace since the 1990s.
 Linguistic evidence confirms the possibility of ancient Jewish communities and early commercial connections between India and the Holy Land.
-The articles brought on King Solomon’s ships and mentioned in the biblical book of Kings, such as kofim (apes) tukim (peacocks), almag (sandalwood = valgum), were of Indian origin.
+The articles brought on King Solomon’s ships and mentioned in the biblical book of Kings, such as kofim (apes) tukim (peacocks), and almag (sandalwood = valgum), were of Indian origin.
 Travelers’ tales in the Talmud mention trade with India, including specific commodities, such as Indian ginger and iron.
-From the 9th century CE, Jewish merchants known as Radanites traded between east and west, from the Middle East to South Asia and back.
-Ancient Jewish texts, dating from the eleventh to the 13th centuries, discovered in the Cairo Genizah, include documents describing the trade carried out between Arab-speaking Jews and Hindu partners in spices, pharmaceuticals, textiles, metals, gold, silver, and silks.
+From the ninth century CE, Jewish merchants known as Radanites traded between East and West, from the Middle East to South Asia and back.
+Ancient Jewish texts, dating from the eleventh to the thirteenth centuries, discovered in the Cairo Genizah, include documents describing the trade carried out between Arab-speaking Jews and Hindu partners in spices, pharmaceuticals, textiles, metals, gold, silver, and silks.
 The Jews of India consisted of three distinct communities: the Bene Israel, the Cochin Jews, and the “Baghdadis.”
 Their ranks were temporarily swelled before and during World War II by European Jews who fled from Nazi Europe.
 Except for a brief period in certain parts of India under Portuguese rule, the Jews never encountered anti-Semitism there.
 In recent years, different tribal peoples from northeastern India, today known as Bnei Menashe, claim that they are “lost” Israelites and are migrating to Israel.
-In addition, there are other Indian groups in the process of Judaizing.
+In addition, other Indian groups are in the process of Judaizing.
 At their peak in 1947, prior to Indian independence, the total Jewish population of India numbered 28,000.
-Today, some 4,000 Jews remain in India.
-Others are scattered in the United States, Canada, Australia, and Great Britain, and approximately 80,000 Jews of Indian descent live in Israel.
+To date, some 34,000 Jews remain in India.
+Others are scattered in the United States, Canada, Australia, and Great Britain, and more than approximately 80,000 Jews of Indian descent live in Israel.

 General Overviews

-While Indian Jews themselves were prolific in publishing books on their own history from the 19th century on, the scholarly study of Indian Jewry has only developed in the past fifty years, and is attracting more interest recently.
-Some of the authors, like B. J. Israel (see Israel 1998), are indigenous scholars, while others are non-Indian (see Egorova 2006, Roland 1989, and Katz 2000).
+While Indian Jews themselves were prolific in publishing books on their own history from the nineteenth century on, the scholarly study of Indian Jewry has only developed in the past fifty years, and it is attracting more interest recently among Indian Jews themselves.
+Some of the authors, like B. J. Israel (see Israel 1998), and Eliaz Dadekar (Dandekar 2020) writing in Israel in Hebrew, are indigenous scholars, while others are non-Indian (see Egorova 2006, Roland 1989, and Katz 2000).
 Many of the edited volumes (e.g., Slapak 1995, Timberg 1986) deal with all three Jewish communities: the Bene Israel, the Cochin Jews, and the Baghdadis.
-Weil 2009 is a collection of essays on different aspects of Indian Jewish life, giving voice to members of all three Indian Jewish communities, including, for the first time, Malabari Cochin Jews.
+Interest is developing in relations between Jews and Muslims in India (e.g, Egorova 2018).
+A more recent volume examines an understudied topic, the Jews of Goa.
+Weil 2006 is a collection of essays on different aspects of Indian Jewish life, giving voice to members of all three Indian Jewish communities, including, for the first time, Malabari Cochin Jews.

 Egorova, Yulia.
 Jews and India: Perceptions and Image.
 London: Routledge, 2006.

-Exploring the image of Jews in India in the 19th and 20th centuries, this book looks at both the Indian attitudes toward the Jewish communities of the subcontinent and at the way Jews and Judaism in general have been represented in Indian discourse.
-First published in 2006.
+Exploring the image of Jews in India in the nineteenth and twentieth centuries, this book looks at both the Indian attitudes toward the Jewish communities of the subcontinent and at the way Jews and Judaism in general have been represented in Indian discourse.

 Israel, Benjamin J. The Jews of India.
 New Delhi: Mosaic, 1998.